 Community education officer

-If you have a passion for helping people to gain access to learning and skills working as a community education officer will be ideal for you.
 You'll help to organise and promote participation in local education or training opportunities, including skills in literacy and numeracy, life skills or practical skills, such as budgeting, cooking or learning how to use a computer.

 You'll typically work in areas of social deprivation or high unemployment and may work in non-traditional venues such as community centres, children's centres, libraries and churches.